openhab/openhabian/README.md

 Either way, please note that you're on your own when it comes to configuring and installing the HW with the proper OS yourself.

-### 64bit - bigger, better, faster, more ?
+### 64 bits - bigger, better, faster, more ?
-Although RPi 3 and 4 have a 64 bit processor, you cannot run openHAB in 64 bit.
+Although RPi 3 and 4 have a 64 bit processor, you _could_ but _should not_ run openHAB in 64 bit.
-The Azul Java Virtual Machine we currently use is incompatible with the aarch64 ARM architecture.
+The Azul Java version 8 Virtual Machine we currently deploy per default is incompatible with the aarch64 ARM architecture.
+We have added options in the 40 menu to use JVMs other than the default, including 64 bit versions, but note these are marked to be BETA for the time being.
-In general you should be aware that to run in 64 bit has a major drawback, increased memory usage, that is not a good idea on a heavily memory constrained platform like a RPi.
+Generally speaking, there is no real advantage in moving to 64 bits while you should be aware that to run in 64 bit has a major drawback, increased memory usage, that is not a good idea on a heavily memory constrained platform like a RPi.
 Also remember openHABian makes use of Raspberry Pi OS which today still is a 32 bit OS.

-We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.
+We are closely observing development and will adapt openHABian once it will reliably work on 64 bits so things may change in the future.
-So things may change in the future, but for the time being, you should not manually enforce to install a 64 bit JVM.

 On x86 hardware, 64 bit is the standard.